state-spaces/s4/README.md

 For users who would like to import a single file that has the self-contained S4 layer, a standalone version can be found at `src/models/sequence/ss/standalone/s4.py`.

+[2022-05-01] A simpler self-contained diagonal SSM called S4D can be found at  `src/models/sequence/ss/standalone/s4d.py`.

 ### Testing

 For testing, we frequently use synthetic datasets or the Permuted MNIST dataset.